Language-Research-Technology/rrkive-website/content/_index.md

 title: RRKive Home
 ---

-This site collects resources related to implementing Archival Repository (RRKive) solutions as part of a *Data Commons* based on a set of Protocols know as [PILARS]: Principles for Implementing Long-term Archival Repository Services.  <https://w3id.org/ldac/pilars>
+This site collects resources related to implementing Archival Repository (RRKive) solutions as part of a *Data Commons* based on a set of Protocols know as [the PILARS]: Principles for Implementing Long-term Archival Repository Services.  <https://w3id.org/ldac/pilars>

-The PILARS protocols are maintained as stand-alone project managed in a [Git repository](https://github.com/Language-Research-Technology/pilars).
+The PILARS are maintained as stand-alone project managed in a [Git repository](https://github.com/Language-Research-Technology/pilars).

-[PILARS]: https://w3id.org/ldac/pilars "Principles for Implementing Long-term Archival Repository Services"

 # What's a Data Commons and where's the data in one?